 ✔️Endurance Roof Strap System

 ❌ Cost.
-Many people are put off by the cost of this RV cover but if you’re looking for one that will last for more than a season or two, this cover should be on the shortlist of considerations.
+Many people are put off by the cost of this protective cover but if you’re looking for one that will last for more than a season or two, this cover is a great choice.

 A King Bird RV cover is an extra-thick cover.
 Made with 4-ply top non-woven and 3-ply side fabric, breathable, water repellent, and made from anti-UV material.
-It includes a storage bag and tire covers.
+A King Bird cover also includes a storage bag and tire covers.
+This is a great product package for winter season protection!

 ✔️An anti-tear design, 2 reinforced straps to protect against wind lofting, and 6 air